 Whatever the truth of what happened in the Nazi period of Europe, in the end it was Blairite, John Mann MP who sallied forth to finish the job of trying to discredit Livingstone.
 Or at least lay the groundwork for further anti-Corbyn comments from the press.

 And Mann ensured there were plentiful TV cameras around when he confronted Livingstone and aggressively accused him of being a racist.
 Livingstone tried to calm Mann down, refusing to react.
 But the damage was done and the media swung in and played their part.

 The next stage in this stage-managed onslaught was to target Corbyn, the media accusing him of reacting to slowly to the ‘crisis’.

 Livingstone, meanwhile, was suspended from the Party.

 John Mann Tells Ken “You’re a F**king Disgrace” https://t.co/0RixK3TBoe

 — Guido Fawkes (@GuidoFawkes) April 28, 2016

-Disclosure: My father-in law was Jewish (secular) and imprisoned in a Naxi concentration camp during WW2, but survived and went on to live in a country other than Israel.
-A long-time associate and old friend (another secular ethnic Jew and now dead) took part in an attempt on Hitler’s life prior to the outbreak of WW2.
+Disclosure: My father-in law was Jewish (secular) and when young was imprisoned in a Naxi concentration camp during WW2, but survived and went on to live in a country other than Israel.
+A long-time associate and old friend (another secular ethnic Jew, now dead) took part in an attempt on Hitler’s life prior to the outbreak of WW2.